• Steering feels too light or too heavy

 Sensor Issue

-This code has been associated with vehicles that have advanced suspension systems, particularly in SUVs and luxury vehicles.
+This code has been associated with issues in vehicles with electronic steering systems, particularly in models with advanced steering features.

-Moderate – It's important to address this issue to maintain ride quality and vehicle safety.
+Moderate – It is important to address this issue to ensure safe and reliable steering performance.

-Ignoring suspension issues can lead to unsafe driving conditions.
-Always address warning lights promptly.
+Ignoring steering issues can lead to unsafe driving conditions.
+Always address steering warnings promptly.

 Q: Can I drive with a C0620 code?

-A: It's not recommended to drive for extended periods with this code, as it can affect ride quality and safety.
+A: It's not recommended to drive with this code as it can affect steering performance and safety.

 Q: How do I reset the C0620 code?